-Candidates applying for a Dance Scholarship should prepare two contrasting Dance pieces.
+Candidates applying for a Dance Scholarship should also prepare two contrasting Dance pieces.
 These performances can contrast in terms of style, music, or stimulus.
 Each dance performance must last approximately two minutes.
+We will also ask you to demonstrate your proven commitment to dance and your broader interest in the subject in a short interview with the Director of Drama and Dance.

-Candidates offering a Drama performance as their specialism should prepare two contrasting audition pieces which should be extracts from published plays and between two and three minutes in length.

-Candidates offering a Performing Arts performance as their specialism should prepare two contrasting audition pieces; these pieces can include dance, acting or singing (musical theatre pieces only) and should clearly demonstrate their range of skills as a performer.
+Candidates offering a Drama performance as their specialism should also prepare two contrasting monologues from published plays or collections.
+Should you wish to offer design or a technical skill as your specialism for your Drama Scholarship application, please submit a portfolio of work outlining the ways in which your skills have enhanced two productions.
+Candidates offering a Performing Arts performance as their specialism should also prepare two contrasting audition pieces; these pieces can include dance, acting or singing (musical theatre pieces only) and should clearly demonstrate their range of skills as a performer.
 For both Drama and Performing Arts performance auditions, each audition piece should be between two and three minutes in length.